Aravind1505/Aravind1505/README.md

 ### Hi there 👋
 I am a software developer/Front-End Developer and ML Enthusiast.
-Now currently working on a model that identifies human behavioural patterns.

 ### 🛠 &nbsp;Tech Stack